choksheak/parse-args/README.md

     alias: "u",
     type: "boolean",
     description:
-      "with -lt: sort by, and show, access time; with -l: show access time and sort by name; otherwise: sort by access time", },
+      "with -lt: sort by, and show, access time; " + "with -l: show access time and sort by name; " + "otherwise: sort by access time",
+  },
   _help: true,
   _ignoreUnknowns: true,